 A top real estate agent will work between you and the buyer to negotiate over the property itself by helping you craft counteroffers, pick a closing date, etc. to keep the sale moving forward.
-But, there are more complex issues that go beyond standard negotiations that could get you into legal hot water—and your real estate agent won’t have the expertise to get you out.
+But, there are more complex issues that go beyond standard negotiations that could get you into legal hot water — and your real estate agent won’t have the expertise to get you out.

 A real estate attorney can walk you through complicated situations and minimize the blow to your home sale and your personal assets.
 Some situations that pose issues that could derail the sale are:

-- You’re selling the house from a trust
+- You’re selling the house from a trust.

-- You’re selling the house to your kids or other family members
+- You’re selling the house to your kids or other family members.

-- You have liens and judgments on your title
+- You have liens and judgments on your title.

-- You have tenants living on the property
+- You have tenants living on the property.

-You sacrifice time and money.
+You could sacrifice time and money

 In the most simple transactions, an error in the language of the contract can be virtually unnoticeable to those who aren’t trained to see it.